 Right to Request Confidential Communications.
 You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
 For example, you can ask that we only contact you at work or by mail, that we not leave voice mail or e-mail, or the like.
 To request confidential communications, you must make your request in writing.
 We will not ask you the reason for your request.
 We will attempt to accommodate all reasonable requests.
 Your request must specify how or where you wish us to contact you.

 Right to a Copy of This Notice.
 You have the right to a paper copy of this notice.
 You may ask us to give you a copy of this notice at any time.
 Even if you have agreed to receive this notice electronically, you are still entitled to a paper copy of this notice.

 CHANGES TO THIS NOTICE

 We reserve the right to change this notice at any time.
 We reserve the right to make the revised or changed notice effective for medical information we already have about you as well as any information we may receive from you in the future.
 We will post a copy of the current notice in the Practice.
 The notice will contain on the first page, in the lower left corner, the date of last revision and effective date.
 In addition, each time you visit OCHC for treatment or health care services you may request a copy of the current notice in effect.

 If you believe your privacy rights have been violated, you may file a complaint with OCHC or with the Secretary of the Department of Health and Human Services.
 To file a complaint with the Practice, contact our office manager, who will direct you on how to file an office complaint.
 All complaints must be submitted in writing, and all complaints shall be investigated, without repercussion to you.
 There will be no retaliation for filing a complaint.

-For more information or to file a compliant please call the Compliance Officer at
+For more information or to file a compliant please call the Director of Development at

 409 Dunlap Street